fansalon/TEspeX/README.md

-The pipeline has been written in python3 so **YOU MUST** use python3 and it has been tested on Ubuntu, CentOS and Mac OS X systems.
+The pipeline has been written in python3 and it has been tested on Ubuntu, CentOS and Mac OS X systems.

 # How to install TEspeX